rapidsai/raft/README.md

 # <div align="left"><img src="https://rapids.ai/assets/images/rapids_logo.png" width="90px"/>&nbsp;RAFT: Reusable Accelerated Functions and Tools for Vector Search and More</div>

 > [!IMPORTANT]
-> The vector search and clustering algorithms in RAFT are being migrated to a new library dedicated to vector search called [cuVS](https://github.com/rapidsai/cuvs).
-We will continue to support the vector search algorithms in RAFT during this move, but will no longer update them after the RAPIDS 24.06 (June) release.
-We plan to complete the migration by RAPIDS 24.10 (October) release and will be removing them altogether in the 24.12 (December) release.
+> The vector search and clustering algorithms in RAFT have been formally migrated to a new library dedicated to vector search called [cuVS](https://github.com/rapidsai/cuvs).
+The headers for the vector search and clustering algorithms in RAFT will remain for a bried period, but will no longer be tested, benchmarked, included in the pre-compiled libraft binary, or otherwise updated after the 24.12 (December 2024) release.
+We will be removing these headers altogether in a future release.
+It is strongly suggested to use cuVS for these routines, which include any headers in the `distance`, `neighbors`, `cluster` and `spatial` directories, and use the RAFT versions at your own risk.

 ![RAFT tech stack](img/raft-tech-stack-vss.png)